smadog/yolov11-pothole-detection/README.md

 ### The training curves indicate:

 📉 Losses (box, cls, DFL) consistently decrease across training and validation.

 ✅ Precision and recall stabilize around ~0.70 after 80 epochs, but exhibit a fluctuation in the later stages of training.

-📈 The model achieved a final precision of 0.743, recall of 0.732, mAP50 of 0.806 and mAP50-95 of 0.537，indicating the model has acquired a preliminary  capability for pothole identification.Despite the model's unstable performance due to the limited training epochs, there is still significant room for improvement in pothole recognition.
-However, as a first attempt, the results are acceptable.
+📈 The model achieved a final precision of 0.743, recall of 0.732, mAP50 of 0.806 and mAP50-95 of 0.537，indicating the model has acquired a preliminary  capability for pothole detection.
+Despite the model's unstable performance due to the limited training epochs, there is still significant room for improvement in pothole recognition.
+However, as a first attempt, the result is acceptable.